Hideo Nomo

 Nomo pitched over a span of 13 seasons in the American major leagues with eight different teams, before retiring in 2008.
 In 1995, he won the National League (NL) Rookie of the Year Award and was named an MLB All-Star.
-He twice led MLB in strikeouts and also threw two no-hitters.
+He twice led MLB in strikeouts and also threw two no-hitters, including the first no-hitter in Coors Field history, a ballpark notoriously hard to pitch in due to elevation from sea level affecting pitched and batted balls.
 He was the only Japanese pitcher in MLB to throw a no-hitter until the Seattle Mariners' Hisashi Iwakuma did so on August 12, 2015, against the Baltimore Orioles.

 Nomo was well known for his distinctive "tornado" pitching windup and delivery.
 In 2014, Nomo was inducted into the Japanese Baseball Hall of Fame.
 He currently resides in Los Angeles, California.

 Early life

 Nomo was born in Minato-ku, Osaka, Japan, into the working-class family of Shizuo, a fisherman and postal worker, and Kayoko, a part-time supermarket employee.
 As a youth, Nomo was shy and withdrawn, although passionate about baseball.
+Nomo took up softball at the age of 8 before making the switch to baseball three years later.
 He developed his corkscrew-style pitching motion in order to impress his father while playing catch.
 He believed that rotating from having his back turned to his target would help him add speed to his pitches.

 Nomo graduated from Seijo Industrial High School in Osaka where he grew to 188 cm and 91 kg.
 However, he was not selected in the Nippon Professional Baseball draft due to issues with his control.
 Instead, in 1988, Nomo joined Shin-Nittetsu Sakai, an Industrial League team representing Nippon Steel's branch in Sakai, Osaka.
 During this time, Nomo slept with a tennis ball taped between his fingers in order to perfect his forkball grip.

-Success in Nippon Professional Baseball
+Professional career

 Nomo honed his forkball and his control while pitching in the Industrial League.
-At the 1988 Summer Olympics, Nomo played for the silver medal-winning Japanese baseball team and the Kintetsu Buffaloes drafted him in 1989.
+At the 1988 Summer Olympics, Nomo played for the silver medal-winning Japanese baseball team.

+Kintetsu Buffaloes

+The Kintetsu Buffaloes of Nippon Professional Baseball (NPB) drafted him in 1989.
 Nomo debuted with them in 1990 and was an immediate success, going 18–8 but more impressively striking out 287 hitters in just 235 innings.
 The strikeout numbers were attributed to his unorthodox wind-up, where he turned his back to the hitter, raised his pivot leg, and paused for a second before throwing.
 The delivery increased his pitch speed and made it more difficult for batters to spot the ball coming out of his hand.
 The windup gave him the nickname "Tornado".
 Nomo won the Triple Crown that year.

 In his first four seasons, Nomo was as consistent, and consistently good, as any pitcher in Japanese baseball, winning 17 or 18 games each year.
 His fifth season in 1994 was marred by a shoulder injury and netted him only eight wins.
 Nomo's forkball became famous for being unpredictable for hitters and catchers alike.